richardpowellus/jenkins-jenkins/README.md

 * Any time the upstream official Jenkins image is updated
 * At least once per week
 * Any time there is a check-in into this repo

+If you like this you can buy me a coffee: https://www.buymeacoffee.com/letri